Bazzana/laravel-bingo/README.md

 `DB_CONNECTION=sqlite`
   - Point our laravel config to our previously created sqlite file in step 1

+Comment out the rest of the DB_* variables, all that should be required here is the DB_CONNECTION

 ## Run database migrations
 `php artisan migrate`
   - Run migrations, this will create the required Scores table